BeeHoonGoreng/RPi-project/weather_station/README.md

 environments**.
 If a script fails unexpectedly, it could be that you may have the wrong virtual environment active (they are named the same).
 In that case, run `deactivate` and repeat from step 1.

-There are 5 scripts for use.

-- `weather.py` is the main data collection script.

-- `DHT22_cal.py` helps you find the mean absolute difference between the actual and recorded temperature/humidity.
-You can then append these values to `weather.py`.

-- `weatherplot.py` takes the output of `weather.py` and outputs a simple line plot.

-- `weathertest.py` is a diagnostic tool to check the stability of your connections by sampling recordings.
-Execute this script before running your experiment with `weather.py`.

-- `weatherplot_notebook.py` demonstrates how to interpret the output of `weathertest.py` (with `example.tsv` as input) using Python, with annotated examples of data visualisation.
-This file is intended to be run on your personal computer in an IDE that supports cell-based execution, such as Spyder

 ------------------------------------------------------------------------